iigmir/api-notes/opendata/data.go.kr.md

 xhr.send('');
 ```

-Basing the param `ServiceKey`, which is "[a]uthentication key received from public data portal", it can be assumed you need API keys for accessing API keys?
+Judging on the `ServiceKey` param, which is "[a]uthentication key received from public data portal", it can be assumed you need API keys for accessing API keys?